The Substitute (Lost): 2007 (original timeline)

-Meanwhile, at the remains of the statue, Ilana (Zuleikha Robinson) and Ben discuss what happened to her companions; Ben tells her that the Man in Black killed them all, including Jacob.
-Ilana, who is visibly upset, takes some of the ashes of Jacob's body and informs Ben that the Man in Black is now "stuck" in the form of Locke.
+At the remains of the statue, Ilana (Zuleikha Robinson) and Ben discuss what happened to her companions; Ben says that the Man in Black killed them all, including Jacob.
+Upset, Ilana takes ashes of Jacob's body and informs Ben that the Man in Black is now "stuck" in the form of Locke.
 Outside, she tells the remaining group, Sun-Hwa Kwon (Yunjin Kim) and Frank Lapidus (Jeff Fahey) that they must travel to the temple for protection.
 Sun insists that they must first bury the real Locke's body and travel to the survivors' original graveyard to do so.
-They hold an impromptu funeral, where Ben delivers a short eulogy and apologizes for murdering Locke.
+They hold an impromptu funeral, where Ben delivers a eulogy and apologizes for murdering Locke.

 Reception

 The episode has received positive reviews, with many citing it as the best of the first four episodes.
 Review tally website Metacritic awarded the episode a score of 88 out of 100, indicating "Universal Acclaim".
 This is up on the previous episodes score of 64 out of 100.
 Chris Carbot of IGN gave the episode a highly positive review, stating that "Early on it's clear that Lindelof and Cuse are determined to reinvigorate some of the strong character work the show was known for during the first couple of seasons.
 There are some great examples of this in 'The Substitute'."
 Overall, he gave the episode a score of 9.4 out of 10.
 Jeff Jensen of Entertainment Weekly praised the episode and gave a perfect score.
 Emily VanDerWerff of Los Angeles Times also gave the episode a positive review, stating "There may not have been enough answers for the hyper-mythological crowd (though we got a good deal of interesting conjecture), but it was a great showcase for the finest character "Lost" ever cooked up."
 Zap2it's Ryan McGee also praised the episode, calling the episode "impossibly good."

 However, Maureen Ryan of Chicago Tribune was mixed about the episode, stating "Even as a certified "Lost" fan, I was a little frustrated with the episode at times.
 I think the cumulative effect of not truly understanding many characters’ motivations is starting to wear on me a bit."